hbina/hbina.github.io/content/programming_with_context.md

 +++
-title = "Programming With Context" date = 2021-07-03
+title = "Programming with Context" weight = 2
 +++

 ## Disclaimer

-This is just my opinion on the matter.
+This is just my understanding of the subject.
-I am still learning it myself (when does one ever stop?).
-If you have any objection, comments, or corrections, please raise an issue in the the Github source for this page :).
+It is by no mean correct or even "educated" per se.
+It's just the things that caught my mind as I read about monads.
+Feel free to correct me whenever and wherever I am wrong.

 Furthermore, I will mostly be using `TypeScript` to show a version of monad in its imperative form.
 So this is just a note that it will not be as powerful and as elegant as its "equivalence" or superior form in `Haskell`.